How I Work

 The Challenge

-When preparing for a redesign, this company engaged an external agency to conduct a content audit of a critical section of its website, but the audit lacked essential internal knowledge.
+When preparing for a redesign, a large marketing division engaged an external agency to conduct a content audit of a critical section of its website, but the audit lacked essential internal knowledge.

 The Solution